artnoisenik/machinelee/docs/beginner-guide.md

 For a balanced view on AI ethics and future, consider these articles:
 - [Ethics of AI - MIT](https://news.mit.edu/topic/ethics-of-ai)
 - [Future of AI - Oxford University](https://www.oxfordmartin.ox.ac.uk/blog/the-future-of-ai/)

-**Conclusion**

-AI is a rapidly evolving field with immense potential.
-As beginners, understanding its basics, applications, and ethical considerations is crucial.
-As AI continues to grow, staying informed and engaged with this technology will be increasingly important.

----

-This article provides a starting point for beginners to understand AI, with links to additional resources for more in-depth knowledge.